Purpose of the Act

-8.60Where an Ombudsman undertakes a review, the Ministers, departments, and organisations concerned must comply fully with the requirements of the Act.
+8.66Where an Ombudsman undertakes a review, the Ministers, agencies, and organisations concerned must comply fully with the requirements of the Act.
 An Ombudsman will not be content to accept superficial assertions, or the use of a blanket provision such as “free and frank discussion”, to justify non-release of information.
-A department or Minister will be expected to provide a detailed justification in each case, and should use the review as an opportunity to set out the real concerns about the request.
+An agency or Minister will be expected to provide a detailed justification in each case, and should use the review as an opportunity to set out their concerns about meeting the request.

-8.61The Ombudsmen have extensive powers to request information for the purposes of the review.
-Ministers and departments must respond within 20 working days to any such request.
-This time limit may be extended by notice to the Ombudsmen.
+8.67The Ombudsmen have extensive powers to require information for the purposes of the review.
+Ministers and agencies must respond as soon as reasonably practicable and in no case later than 20 working days of any such request.
+This time limit may be extended under section 29A for specified reasons by notice to the Ombudsmen.
 Ombudsmen and their staff are required to conduct investigations in private and maintain secrecy except as provided for under sections 21(3) to (5) of the Ombudsmen Act 1975.

-8.63Before making a recommendation, it is the Ombudsman's practice to first provide the Minister or department with a provisional opinion for comment, and to arrange for any other affected party to be consulted.
-The Ombudsman may also offer to discuss personally any case where his or her opinion differs from that of the holder of the information.
+8.69Before forming a final opinion and making a recommendation, it is the Ombudsman's practice to first provide the Minister or agency with a provisional opinion for comment, and to arrange for any other affected party to be consulted.
+The Ombudsman may also offer to discuss personally any case where their opinion differs from that of the holder of the information.

 - must set out the reasons for which it is made;